Kalan-Lab/codoff/README.md

 	This program compares the codon-usage distribution of a focal-region/BGC to the codon usage of the background genome.
 It will report the cosine distance and Spearman correlation between the two profiles.
-By default, it uses sequential contiguous-window sampling and reports a discordance percentile indicating how unusual the focal region's codon usage is compared to similarly sized genomic windows.
+It uses sequential contiguous-window sampling (v1.2.3+) and reports a discordance percentile indicating how unusual the focal region's codon usage is compared to similarly sized genomic windows.
 Only CDS features which are of length divisible by 3 will be considered.
+CDS features with fuzzy/partial boundaries (< or >) are skipped.

 	Two modes of input are supported: